MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 By using previous FILESTREAM provider, which is default shipped with SQL server, High availability and Disaster Recovery (HADR) is handled by SQL Server HADR cluster.

 By moving to new Remote Share Provider, this SQL Server level HADR cannot cover the BLOBs inside SMB storage.
 Hence, Remote Share Provider can support same as SQL server HADR by default.
-It requires additional cost and effort to setup a HADR ready SMB storage and integrate with SharePoint and SQL server with layer HADR system.
+It requires additional cost and effort to set up a HADR ready SMB storage and integrate with SharePoint and SQL server with layer HADR system.

 High availability can be supported by setting up a failover SharePoint farm in the past.
 With remote share provider, it can still work.